anselmsociety2021_elizabethbristolphoto21-31b.jpg

 Like Rivendell in The Lord of the Rings, our community is a place to:

-Come in and experience life, joyful celebration, and ancient wisdom.
+Come in and experience beauty, joyful celebration, and ancient wisdom.

 Go out renewed, bringing that life to your vocation, home, & church.